jlcmoore/llms-as-therapists/README.md

 In the paper, we conduct a systematic mapping review of what constitutes good therapy by reading the medical standard of care documents used to treat millions of clients in the U.S. We thus identified **fundamental** reasons why we might not want to use LLMs as therapists.
 For example,  therapy involves a human relationship: LLMs cannot fully allow a client to practice what it means to be in a human relationship.
 LLMs also can't provide therapy that has to be in person, such as exposure therapy for OCD.

+> Sure, some therapists may be better than LLMs but some therapists are bad---why shouldn't we replace bad therapists with LLMs?

+It is unfortunate that some people do not get the quality of care they deserve.
+Still, that doesn't mean that 1) LLMs would do any better or 2) (and more essentially) that using LLMs would better improve the quality of therapy in general.

+More on the first point.

+The capacity to provide acute care forms the bare-minimum standard in providing *any* therapeutic care.
+All therapists must be able to recognize and de-escalate crisis, practicing "do no harm."
+Our experiments show that LLMs do not meet this standard, and, in general, their sycophantic nature should caution us from using them in safety-critical settings.

+Furthermore, we outline how there are a number of therapeutic qualities which LLMs are untested at.
+For example, there are no tests for whether LLMs can develop a mental model of a client's thought processes, a necessary step when showing a client where their thinking may have gone wrong (as in CBT).
+Hence it is in no way clear that LLMs would even be able to meet the standard of a "bad therapist."

+> I use LLMs for therapy and they're great.
+What's the problem here?
+Shouldn't we be worried about restricting the use of something that's good for some people?

+The uses that we have found for LLMs are truly astounding.
+Anecdotally, we have heard of people using ChatGPT to vent, ask for advice, and re-frame their own thought processes.

+Indeed, like many of us, we are eager to see supportive uses of LLMs in therapeutic contexts, such as by helping clients submit claims to insurance.

+Note that we are chiefly concerned with *LLMs-as-therapists*, whether ChatGPT could, today, replace your human therapist.
+While there might be some therapeutic qualities which LLMs excel at---validating a client, providing explanations, always being present and responsive---full scale *replacement* is a different matter.
+Indeed, many of those (sycophantic) qualities of LLMs are also what make them risky---an LLM might validate paranoia, fail to question a client's point of view, or play into obsessions by always responding.

+For these reasons, we urge a more systematic review of LLMs' ability to satisfy *all* of the criteria of what makes good therapy.
+And, in our reading, LLMs fail to satisfy those criteria.

 ## Results and Discussion